Olga Te

-Olga Te (Ольга Тё, born 5 March 1996) is a Russian weightlifter.
+Olga Sergeyevna Te (Ольга Сергеевна Тё, born 5 March 1996) is a Russian weightlifter.
 She won the gold medal in the women's 59 kg event at the 2021 European Weightlifting Championships held in Moscow, Russia.
 At the time, she won the silver medal but in October 2021, this became the gold medal as original gold medalist Boyanka Kostova of Azerbaijan was banned for testing positive for traces of stanozolol.
 She also won the bronze medal in the women's 59 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.

 Career

 In 2017, she won the bronze medal in the under-23 women's 63 kg snatch event at the European Junior & U23 Weightlifting Championships held in Durrës, Albania.
 A year later, she won the gold medal in the under-23 women's 58 kg event at the 2018 European Junior & U23 Weightlifting Championships held in Zamość, Poland.
 In 2018, she also competed in the women's 59 kg event at the World Weightlifting Championships in Ashgabat, Turkmenistan.

 In 2019, she won the silver medal in the under-23 women's 59 kg event at the European Junior & U23 Weightlifting Championships in Bucharest, Romania.